lilianacodes/todo-list/README.md

 ## Features

-- Add, delete, and mark tasks as completed
+- Add, delete, and mark tasks as completed using Vanilla JavaScript
 - Responsive layout using Bootstrap grid and components
 - Custom styles via `styles/styles.css`
 - Clear and interactive user interface

 ## Installation